andrewgkew/kong-ai-auto-rollback/README.md

 </p>

 ### Kong config
-First navigate to settings of the repository and create a Action Secret called `KONNECT_TOKEN` and use the Konnect token generated above.
+First navigate to settings of the new repository you created in previous steps and create a Action Secret called `KONNECT_TOKEN` and use the Konnect token generated above.

 Next is to set up the Kong config.
 There is a template for the repo in this project under the `kong-config-template` folder.